weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/v2_v3_migration.md

 </TabItem>
 </Tabs>

-In a similar vain, you would go on replacing the v2 code during your migration with the v3 equivalent.
+Continue to update the v2 code until all of the old code is replace with the v3 equivalent.

 For more code examples, see the pages here:

 - [Search](/developers/weaviate/search)